Frodojj/archguide/README.md

 	cryptsetup erase -v --hw-opal-factory-reset /dev/nvme0n1

 ### Partition the disks
+You may want to delete existing partitions first.
 Use a partitioning tool like fdisk to modify partition tables:

 	fdisk /dev/nvme0n1